LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/strings/strings-as-objects.rst

 In JavaScript, strings are objects, so to understand how we can use them in our programs, we must first understand some basics about objects.

-An **object** is collection of related data and operations.
+An **object** is a collection of related data and operations.
 An operation that can be carried out on an object is known as a **method**.
 A piece of data associated with an object is known as a **property**.

 .. admonition:: Example

    Suppose we had a ``square`` object in JavaScript.
 (While no such object is built into JavaScript, we will learn how we could make one in a later chapter.)

    Since a square has four sides of the same length, it should have a property to represent this length.
 This property could be called ``length``.
-For a given square, it will have a specific value, such 4.
+For a given square, it will have a specific value, such as 4.

    Since a square has an area, it should have a method to calculate the area.
 This method could be called ``area``, and it should calculate the area of a square using its ``length`` property.